 The Pilgrims built their town in 1620 on the site of a Wampanoag town called Patuxet.
 From 1616-1618, many of the Wampanoag people who lived in Patuxet died from a plague that was probably carried by European fishermen and traders.
 Any survivors of the sickness probably left Patuxet for other villages.
 This devastating event made it easy for the English to lay claim to this Wampanoag land.

+The answer depends on the year you are interested in!
 In 1627, approximately 160 people were permanent residents of the colony, including about 30 families and 20 single men.
 In addition, an unknown number of shipwrecked English and Irish people were lodging in Plymouth Colony.
 These shipwrecked people left for Virginia towards the end of the summer.

 In May 1627, the livestock was divided among all the colonists who were resident shareholders.
 The colonists made a list of families and animals, which we believe is a nearly complete list of residents for the year.
 However, we know that some residents, such as servants, were not included.